yoniyes/UpBase/README.md

 # UpBase

-Automatically rebase your local brnaches and keep them up-to-date with changes commited to parent branches.
+Automatically rebase your local branches and keep them up-to-date with changes committed to remote branches.

 ## Setup